 Sections on Learning Italian

 This was probably his first real contact with Christianity, since his family had never been religious, if not explicitly anti-clerical.
 The Milanis had baptized their children for fear of repercussions during the Fascist era, since Alice was Jewish.

 In June 1943, Lorenzo converted and on 9 November 1943 entered the Cestello in Oltrarno seminary.
 The seminar years were quite hard, since very soon he began to collide with the Church views of the time: he could not understand the reasons of behaviours that he believed were far away from the Gospel.

 His school was housed in a couple of rooms in the rectory, adjacent to the small church of Barbiana, a few houses around the church and many others scattered on the slopes of Mount Giovi: in good weather he made outdoor lessons.
 The Barbiana school was a real collective where they worked together, and the main rule was that anyone who knew more helped and supported those who knew less, 365 days a year.

-A fundamental achievement of the Barbiana school was "Lettera a una professoressa " (May 1967, translated as "Letter to a Teacher" by Nora Rossi and Tom Cole), where the kids of the school (along with Don Milani) denounced the school system and the teaching method which favored the education of wealthier classes.
+A fundamental achievement of the Barbiana school was Lettera a una professoressa (May 1967, translated by Nora Rossi and Tom Cole as Letter to a Teacher), where the kids of the school (along with Don Milani) denounced the school system and the teaching method which favored the education of wealthier classes.

 Capisco, e Lei, a che cosa attribuisce questa scarsa preparazione dei bambini che arrivano dal Sud?

 I understand, and you, to what do you attribute this lack of preparation of children who come from the South?